Chart Color Schemes

 Kingston faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.2%, significantly lower than Greater Brisbane's average of 30.5%.
-This indicates a need for targeted educational initiatives.
-Bachelor degrees are the most common qualification at 6.7%, followed by postgraduate qualifications (1.6%) and graduate diplomas (0.9%).
-Vocational credentials are prevalent, with 40.3% of residents aged 15+ holding them.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 6.7%, followed by postgraduate qualifications (1.6%) and graduate diplomas (0.9%).
+Trade and technical skills are prevalent, with 40.3% of residents aged 15+ holding vocational credentials – advanced diplomas (9.5%) and certificates (30.8%).

 Frequently Asked Questions - Education